-Included within the menu are traditional steamed duck buns, which features incredibly tender duck marinated in the best flavours ever.
-If you want more of a seafood-inspired flavour, then try out the Pan-Fried Scallop Dumplings.
+Amongst the gems on this menu are traditional steamed duck buns.
+These feature incredibly tender duck marinated in the best flavours ever.
+If you want more of a seafood-inspired vibe, then try the Pan-Fried Scallop Dumplings.

-These dumplings feature Tobiko, which refers to Japanese flying fish roe, which has a rich savoury taste that pops in your mouth with every single bite.
+These dumplings also feature Tobiko – a Japanese flying fish roe.
+The Tobiko gives the dumplings a rich savoury taste that pops in your mouth with every single bite.

-However, we haven’t even reached the star of the show!
+However, we haven’t even reached the star of the show.
 Introducing the Wagyu dumplings.
-If you’ve never tried Wagyu beef before, then you are definitely in for a treat!
-Wagyu beef has an incredibly tender texture that melts away on your tongue.
+If you’ve never tried Wagyu beef before, then you are definitely in for a treat.
+Wagyu beef has an incredibly tender texture that melts on your tongue.

 As well as this, it also has a mind-blowing flavour that will have you wanting even more.

-Wrapped within a dumpling and served with a large helping of celeriac puree, you have yourself the perfect introduction to Wagyu heaven!
-And you can enjoy all of this food while overlooking the Brisbane River from above!
+Wrapped within a dumpling skin and served with a large helping of celeriac puree, you have yourself the perfect introduction to Wagyu heaven.
+And you can enjoy all of this food while overlooking the Brisbane River from above.
+Perfect.

 Location: Ground Floor, Treasury Casino Corner of George & Queen Street, Queensland, 4000.

-With a name like ‘Mei Wei Dumplings’, it seems obvious that you couldn’t go wrong with such a restaurant.
+With an authentic-sounding name like ‘Mei Wei Dumplings’, it’s unlikely you’ll go wrong at this restaurant.

 Want some dumplings with soup?
 Try the Prawn and Pork Wonton soup, which has a massive array of flavours, just from two unique types of meat!
-Mei Wei Dumplings also has a great selection of Dim Sum dishes to choose from, such as vegetable dumplings, and Shao Mai, which are pork and prawn dumplings.
+Mei Wei Dumplings also has a great selection of Dim Sum dishes to choose from.
+There are all kinds of shapes and sizes and winners such as vegetable dumplings, and Shao Mai, which are pork and prawn dumplings.

-No matter what your favourite meats are, or whether you are vegetarian, there’s something here that you will love.
+No matter what your favourite meat is, or if you are vegetarian, there’s something here that you will love.

-Mei Wei dumplings are also situated within a large and airy restaurant, with lots of seating space to sit and take in the amazing flavours that await you.
-Even the food is prepared with absolute style and grace!
+Mei Wei dumplings is housed in a large, airy restaurant, with lots of seating space to sit and take in the amazing flavours that await you.
+Like the dining room, the food is presented with style and grace.